rcsb/py-rcsb_app_file/README.md

 Production with multiple servers will require all servers to coordinate through a single remote Redis server.

+Since one server could host Redis while others don't, the docker instances could be run differently, or the config files set differently, on each server.

-Multiple servers should connect to a single file system for deposition.
+Also, multiple servers must connect to a single file system for deposition.

 # Deployment on local server without docker